School-of-Rust/school-of-rust/content/writing/2022-11-16-soft-launch.md

 ### Entirely Open Source

-This entire website is open-source, something I decided to do early on, and can be found at [<i class="fa-brands fa-github"></i> School-of-Rust/school-of-rust](https://github.com/School-of-Rust/school-of-rust).
+This entire website is open-source, something I decided to do early on, and can be found at [<i class="ri-github-fill"></i> School-of-Rust/school-of-rust](https://github.com/School-of-Rust/school-of-rust).

 Rust's notorious difficulty for beginners (even those transitioning from difficult languages like C++) is something that I believe can be overcome with great care put into our learning material.